carolynw25/XYZGator/Sprint3.md

 }
 ```

-# Updated documentation for your backend API
+# Updated documentation for backend API
 This REST API uses the Gorilla Mux Router and GORM as a backend database driver.

 ## Prerequisites